kabelwerk/sdk-react-native/docs/KabelwerkInbox.md

-# KabelwerkInbox
+# Kabelwerk Inbox

-The `<KabelwerkInbox>` component is a list of the chat rooms that the user has access to, ordered by recency of their latest messages (the room with the most recent message comes first).
+The `<KabelwerkInbox>` component is essentially a list of the chat rooms that the user has access to, ordered by recency of their latest messages (the room with the most recent message comes first).

 The `<KabelwerkInbox>` component is usually only needed when you have more than one Kabelwerk hub.